menu

 Occupations and Workforce

-Deerfield is a blue-collar town, with 35.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Deerfield is generally considered to be a blue-collar town.
+35.50% of the Deerfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Deerfield is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Deerfield who work in office and administrative support (14.40%), management occupations (9.48%), and healthcare (7.77%).

 Setting & Lifestyle